-Jeremy Barrell’s Arb Magazine version of his journal article has had some Arborists ask us about where his binary, ‘High’ or ‘Low’ likelihood of occupancy approach sits with VALID.
+Jeremy Barrell’s Arboricultural Association's Arb Magazine version of his journal article has had some Duty Holders and Arborists ask us about where his binary, ‘High’ or ‘Low’ likelihood of occupancy approach sits with VALID.

-When we first went through the article, we were alarmed to find it appeared to be less about reasonable, proportionate, and reasonably practicable tree risk-benefit management (which is what the Courts and Coroners want) and more about what Jeremy expects to contest as an ‘expert’.Jeremy Barrell Tree Risk Management Article
+When we first went through the article, we were disappointed to find it appeared to be less about reasonable, proportionate, and reasonably practicable tree risk-benefit management (which is what the Courts and Coroners want) and more about setting out what Jeremy expects to contest as an ‘expert’.Jeremy Barrell Tree Risk Management Article

 Back to the binary ‘High’ v ‘Low’ likelihood of occupancy.